Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Bayesian Modeling

 The hyperprior \(p(\gamma_j)\) is known to greatly affect the performance of Bayesian model comparison~\citep[\S 5]{kass_bayes_1995}.
 In our case, the SNR interpretation of \(\gamma_j\) provides a straightforward way to set the hyperprior.
 Recall that, under a decision-theoretic perspective, any Bayesian point estimator obtained from the posterior of our model will achieve the best average performance over the range of SNRs supported by \(p(\gamma_j)\).
 Therefore, it suffices to choose \(p(\gamma_j)\) such that it has a high probability over the effective operational range (in SNR) of the system.
-Here, we evaluate the non-informative choice of { } with \(\alpha_{\gamma} = \beta_{\gamma} = \epsilon\) for a small \(\epsilon\), in our case, \(\epsilon = 10^{-2}\), which approximates Jeffrey's scale prior~\citep{consonni_prior_2018}.
-Overall, our source prior is identical to the block normal-inverse-gamma prior commonly used in Bayesian signal processing~\citep{godsill_bayesian_2014}.
-However, when the system's effective operating range is known, an informative prior should perform better.
+Here, we evaluate the non-informative choice of { } with \(\alpha_{\gamma} = \beta_{\gamma} = \epsilon\) for a small \(\epsilon\), in our case, \(\epsilon = 10^{-2}\).
+This mimics Jeffrey's prior $p(\gamma_j) \propto 1/\gamma_j$~\citep{consonni_prior_2018}, which is uninformative in the sense that it is invariant to the scaling of $\gamma_j$.
+As such, our choice of prior should result in reasonable performance across a wide range of SNRs.
+By contrast, informative priors may improve performance in specific ranges of SNRs by trading off performance outside of those regions.
+We evaluate our choice of prior in \cref{section:snr_priors}.

 We remark that our choice of source priors is preliminary, and there are multiple immediate directions for improvement.
-For instance, \citep{maruyama_fully_2011,baragatti_study_2012,gupta_information_2009,som_paradoxes_2014} developed various extensions to the classic \(g\)-prior that do not assume positive definiteness \(\mA\left(\vphi_{1\text{:}k}\right)\).
-Investigating the benefits of these priors, including their model selection consistency in the signal detection context, would be an interesting future direction.
-Also, Gaussian process priors with more complex spectral structures~\citep{wilson_gaussian_2013,remes_nonstationary_2017,tobar_bandlimited_2019} are worth investigating.
+For instance, \citep{maruyama_fully_2011,baragatti_study_2012,gupta_information_2009,som_paradoxes_2014} developed various extensions to the classic \(g\)-prior that do not assume full-rankness of \(\mA\left(\vphi_{1\text{:}k}\right)\).
+Also, complex spectral structures can be expressed via Gaussian process priors~\citep{wilson_gaussian_2013,remes_nonstationary_2017,tobar_bandlimited_2019}.
+Investigating these priors would be an interesting future direction.